 Wellness Tourism Strategy

-Be part of shaping Australia’s South West’s Wellness Tourism Strategy
+Australia’s South West Wellness Tourism Strategy

 Wellness tourism and travel has been growing in popularity over recent years, and the impacts of COVID-19 have only increased its popularity further.